 This objects represents an infrastructural connection between two points.
 This can be a high-level object such as a road connection or rail track between two locations, but also a very specific connection such as a cable corridor or a street.

 A segment is a specific functional or spatial part of an connection.
-E.g. a traffic lane or tunnel segment.
+E.g., a traffic lane or tunnel segment.
 Typically segments have a concrete width or length.

 This object is the spatial and/or functional representation of a built structure other than a building.
-E.g. a pump station, offshore platform or water treatment facility.
+E.g., a pump station, offshore platform or water treatment facility.
 Just like a building (see below) it can be further subdivided into spaces and groups of spaces.

+A building represents a structure that provides shelter for occupants or contents and stands at a specific location.
 This object can be used as a starting point for a breakdown of all the spaces that should be located in the same building.

 Group of Spaces